 Visitor Information Centre & Outback at Isa

 Outback at Isa, where the regional Visitor Information center can be located is the focus point for all Mount Isa’s Local Attractions and information.
 Here you will find an array of exciting tours, activities and attractions on offer.
-Especially relevant tours include: Riversleigh Fossil Centre, interactive multimedia Isa Experience Gallery, Hard Times Mine tour, Aboriginal Site tour and the Outback Park with cultural activities.
+Especially relevant tours include: Riversleigh Fossil Centre, interactive multimedia Isa Experience Gallery, Hard Times Mine tour and the Outback Park with cultural activities.